 Don’t forget about informing your utility companies and arranging any necessary postal services.

 Check your Make Good provisions

-In some cases it may just be a matter of carrying out repairs or maintenance in order to make good.
-Speak to your landlord as early on as possible.
-They may be able to find a new tenant who will be happy with your fit-out, meaning you might not have to remove it, partially or completely.
+In some cases, it may just be a matter of carrying out repairs or maintenance in order to make good.
+We encourage you to speak to your landlord, as they may be able to find a new tenant who will be happy with your fit-out.
+This avoids you having to remove it.

-Allocate the right resources to the move
+Allocate the right resources for the move

 You may need to begin organising all the items to be moved weeks ahead.
 There will be some items or machinery which are fragile or need to be handled with care.
 These need to be packaged accordingly and identified for the removalists.
-Your staff will need to decide which items are going to be thrown away or need to be recycled.
+Your staff will also need to decide which items are going to be thrown away or need to be recycled.

-Download our handy Downloadable Warehouse Relocation Checklist
+Warehouse Relocation Checklist

 However big or small your warehouse space, our warehouse relocation checklist template will help you with your move.